Project Resources

 Project Management Board

 A Project Management Board must be used to track your project tasks and course requirements; updated regularly.
 Those who are using a GitHub repository to track your project files can consider using GitHub Projects.
+A plain text or markdown file would be acceptable as well.

 Project Timelogs